jmalm/charging/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Roadmap

+[ ] Add minimum charge - charge immediately to this level [ ] Add minimum next-morning charge - try to make sure that the state of charge is at this level next morning (6:00) [ ] Support 2-phase and 3-phase charging
+[ ] Peak shaving functionality - help keep total energy usage to below some limit each hour

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.